Topological vertex formalism with O5-plane: Introduction

-It is worth noting that the web diagram in Fig. \ref{Fig:web-Sp}(b) corresponds to the parameter region where the gauge coupling square is negative, which is denoted in \cite{Aharony:1997bh} as ``past infinite coupling''.
-In this region, the description as 5d Sp($N$) gauge theory breaks down.
-Instead, better description is given by 5d SU($N+1$) gauge theory with Chern-Simons level $\kappa = N+3$.
+It is worth noting that the web diagram in Fig. \ref{Fig:web-Sp}(b) corresponds to the parameter region where the gauge coupling square is negative, which is denoted in \cite{Aharony:1997bh} as ``past infinite coupling.''
+In this region, the description as five-dimensional Sp($N$) gauge theory breaks down.
+Instead, better description is given by five-dimensional SU($N+1$) gauge theory with Chern-Simons level $\kappa = N+3$.
 This duality is first proposed in \cite{Gaiotto:2015una} with $N_f$ flavors and $\kappa = N+3-N_f/2$, and further elaborated in \cite{Hayashi:2015zka, Hayashi:2015vhy, Hayashi:2016abm}.
 The map between the parameters of two gauge theories are proposed in \cite{Gaiotto:2015una, Hayashi:2016abm} and it is checked that the Nekrasov partition functions for the dual theories are identical under this map up to analytic continuation.
-Due to the non-trivial Chern-Simons level, the Nekrasov partition function for this 5d SU($N+1$) gauge theory has been less understood, although there are several partial results including \cite{Gaiotto:2015una, Hayashi:2016abm}.
+Due to the nontrivial Chern-Simons level, the Nekrasov partition function for this five-dimensional SU($N+1$) gauge theory has been less understood, although there are several partial results including~\cite{Gaiotto:2015una, Hayashi:2016abm}.
 Throughout the paper, we demonstrate our topological vertex formalism with an O5-plane would provide an effective way for computing Nekrasov partition function of this class.
 To this end, we focus on the simplest case, $N=1$, as an instructive example of our proposal.
-Since Sp(1)$\,=\,$SU(2), the map gives symmetry of the partition function, which in fact corresponds to a Weyl transformation of the enhanced $E_{N_f+1}$ global symmetry \cite{Hayashi:2016abm}.
+Since Sp(1)$\,=\,$SU(2), the map gives symmetry of the partition function, which in fact corresponds to a Weyl transformation of the enhanced $E_{N_f+1}$ global symmetry~\cite{Hayashi:2016abm}.

-The organization of the paper is as follows: In section \ref{sec:formalism}, we propose a new rule of topological vertex formalism for the intersection between 5-branes and an O5-plane appearing in Fig. \ref{Fig:web-Sp}(b) as well as still another type of intersection which also naturally appears through generalized flop transition.
-In section \ref{sec:computation}, we compute (unrefined) Nekrasov partition function for SU(2) $N_f=0,1$ and $N_f=8$ flavors based on the new formalism introduced in section \ref{sec:formalism}, and compare the obtained result with the known one.
+The organization of the paper is as follows: In Sec.~\ref{sec:formalism}, we propose a new rule of topological vertex formalism for the intersection between 5-branes and an O5-plane appearing in Fig.~\ref{Fig:web-Sp}(b) as well as still another type of intersection which also naturally appears through generalized flop transition.
+In Sec.~\ref{sec:computation}, we compute (unrefined) Nekrasov partition function for SU(2) $N_f=0,1$ and $N_f=8$ flavors based on the new formalism introduced in Sec.~\ref{sec:formalism}, and compare the obtained result with the known one.
 In particular, the case with $N_f=8$ flavors corresponds to the E-string partition function.
 We then conclude with summary and future directions.